 Russell P Herwig

 Basic principles of aquatic microbiology and aquatic microbial ecology: role and identity of aquatic microorganisms; introduction to modern methodologies for research.
-Laboratory work with local freshwater and marine samples for those enrolled in the five-credit section.
-Recommended: 15 credits of biological science; 10 credits of chemistry.
+Laboratory work with local freshwater and marine samples for those enrolled in 5-credit section.
+Recommended: 15 credits of biological science, 10 credits of chemistry.
 Offered: jointly with FISH 490.

 Millions of bacteria are found in a milliliter of Puget Sound seawater.
 Humans live in a world where the ecology and geochemical cycles are largely controlled by microorganisms.
 How do we understand the function, identity, and ecology of organisms that cannot be seen with the naked human eye?